eziceice/aws-profile-selector/README.md

 ### Prerequisites

-- Install `saml2aws` and configure it properly.
+- Install `saml2aws` and configure it properly

 ### Usage